01

 Every lock-in moment lives in one place.

-/features/coach-page handles the public sale-to-service handoff so moment 01 can happen on Day 1, not Day 4. /features/payments keeps the money path clean so the relationship stays in the coaching register from day 0. /features/weekly-cockpit triages the new client immediately so the coach can deliver moment 02's specific feedback without it getting lost in the inbox. /features/snap and the workout logger make the first logged win cheap.
-The full operating-system frame at /glossary/coach-operating-system is what makes all four moments runnable inside the same product.
+The Coach Page handles the public sale-to-service handoff so moment 01 can happen on Day 1, not Day 4.
+The payments surface keeps the money path clean so the relationship stays in the coaching register from day 0.
+The cockpit triages the new client immediately so the coach can deliver moment 02's specific feedback without it getting lost in the inbox.
+Snap and the workout logger make the first logged win cheap, and they are also what make moment 03's coach-noticed signal possible.
+The coach operating system frame is what makes all four moments runnable inside the same product.

-For the day-by-day operational template, read /blog/how-to-onboard-a-new-online-coaching-client-properly.
-For the recovery moves when lock-in slips, read /blog/how-to-stop-online-coaching-clients-ghosting-after-week-1.
+For the day-by-day operational template, the standard onboarding post is the right read.
+For the recovery moves when lock-in slips, the week-1 ghost post covers the signals.

 07